-Samsung Electronics was the world’s largest curved monitor vendor in the second quarter of the year, a report showed on Tuesday, although its shipments decreased sharply from a quarter earlier.
+Samsung Electronics was the world’s largest curved monitor vendor in the year’s second quarter, a report showed on Tuesday, although its shipments decreased sharply from a quarter earlier.

 Samsung had a market share of 32 percent in the April-June period after shipping 1.09 million curved monitors, according to market researcher TrendForce.